How we work

 In a nutshellA strictly individual seminar in methods and organisation of university work offers personalised adaptation, greater autonomy, in-depth study of subjects, immediate feedback, flexible timetabling, greater commitment, developed critical thinking, adaptation to technologies, better concentration and preparation for research.

-Discover our Work Method team: the Cogito Method!
+Discover our team Working method: the Cogito Method!

 • PerineDoctor of Science, Master's degree in Chemistry